Figure 1: Map and elevation

 August

-18, 2007 Expedition, although successful, left us with mixed
+18, 2007 Expedition, although successful, left us

 feelings: Even though we were able to complete the contact